weygoldt/deep_peak_sieve/README.md

 ## DONE 🎉

+- [x] [Patrick] Use the `get_file_list` function to get the wav files and raise error if returned list is nested to prevent opening too many files at once (otherwise this crashes the `wavefile` library that the `AudioLoader` uses as backend)
 - [x] Add print statement for overall labeling progress
 - [x] [Alex] Build data loading classes to unify nix data and wav files
 - [x] [Patrick] Outsource the exploration file